ghi-electronics/Documentation/software/tinyclr/drivers/io-control.md

 ## Rotary Encoder
 ![Rotary](./images/Rotary.png)

-A rotary encoder, also called a shaft encoder, is an electro-mechanical device that converts the angular position to analog or digital output signals.
+A rotary encoder is an electro-mechanical device that converts the angular position to analog or digital output signals.

 > [!TIP]
 > Needed NuGet: GHIElectronics.TinyCLR.Drivers.Encoder